luiscielak/sqdesignlabs/_pages/case-study-pmi-disciplined-agile-pwa.md

 - Work with the design systems team to make sure we are a UI that is scalable, reusable and dynamic.

 ### The Context
+Disciplined Agile (DA) is developing a Progressive Web App (PWA) as a proof of concept for future PWAs across the PMI organization.

 ![The Context](https://user-images.githubusercontent.com/349454/192348173-116455a9-6b7c-47df-91f5-8d7631deea08.jpg)

 Disciplined Agile (DA) is developing a Progressive Web App (PWA) as a proof of concept for future PWAs across the PMI organization.

 ### The Problem
+Disciplined Agile consists on a collection of many tools and frameworks for working teams.
+Currently, there is no seamless experience that handles an end-to-end flow for learning, referencing, teaching, and sharing best practices and methods.

 ![The Problem](https://user-images.githubusercontent.com/349454/192348182-5955cca9-0f55-4e35-9e12-e683a2ec5567.jpg)

 What are we trying to solve?

 ### The Objective
+Research, strategize and design an end-to-end PWA (progress web app) experience to help PMI’s members leverage best practices, with a focus on increasing mobile reach and certification awareness for this MVP.

 ![The Objective](https://user-images.githubusercontent.com/349454/192348454-7f862e34-ec19-4312-bfe1-4b24de6d7a19.jpg)

 What is the objective of the Toolkit, the project and this whole initiative?